h-skye/bark-eology/README.md

 Shows the current database users below with a no pet user added
 <img src="./ss/ss2_nopetuser.png">

+## Bugs To Fix
+The redirect portion works on the backend but the client side needs to change for React and will be updated first before any features are implemented.
+Client side re-rendering to login will be fixed as well.

 ## Features to be built
 A card interface for each different types of breeds and a modal type popup for users to easily view and browse.